 Gynaecologic Oncologist, Tom Baker Cancer Centre, Calgary, Canada.
-Associate Professor, Cumming School of Medicine, University of Calgary, Canada.
+Professor, Cumming School of Medicine, University of Calgary, Canada.

 Dr. Gregg Nelson obtained his MD and PhD degrees at the University of Calgary (Alberta, Canada) and subsequently continued on to complete his sub-specialization in Gynecologic Oncology at the Tom Baker Cancer Centre.
-He is Associate Professor in the Departments of Obstetrics & Gynecology and Oncology at the Cumming School of Medicine in Calgary and is Chair of the Provincial Gynecologic Oncology Tumor Team.
+He is Professor in the Departments of Obstetrics & Gynecology and Oncology at the Cumming School of Medicine in Calgary and is Chair of the Provincial Gynecologic Oncology Tumor Team.
 Dr. Nelson’s principal research interest is the development of enhanced recovery protocols in surgery and he holds the position of Surgical Lead, ERAS Alberta.
 Dr. Nelson leads the international group that published the ERAS Guidelines for Gynecologic/Oncology Surgery and is the Chair of the Gynecology Chapter of the ERAS® Society.

 Chairman of the ERAS Implementation Program: Professor Nicolas Demartines

 Nicolas Demartines, MD, FRCS, FACS, is Professor of Surgery, and Chairman of the Department for visceral Surgery at the University Hospital CHUV in Lausanne Switzerland since 2006.
 His clinical and surgical activity is focused on oncologic surgery, mainly hepato-pancreatico-biliary , colorectal surgery, and oesophagus surgery.